 2 tbsp (30 mL) lime juice

 Crema or sour cream to taste

+Pat dry corn with paper towels.
 In 12-inch (30 cm) skillet (preferably cast iron), heat oil on medium-high until shimmery.
 Add corn and 1/2 tsp (2 mL) salt, stirring to coat with oil.
-Cook, undisturbed, 5 minutes, or until excess steam evaporates.
+Cook, undisturbed, 4 minutes, or until starting to brown in spots.
 Stir.
-Cook 5 minutes, or until mostly charred golden-brown.
-Toss occasionally to prevent burnt spots, but mainly sear undisturbed.
+Cook, undisturbed, 2 minutes, or until turning golden-brown.
+Repeat once or twice, until charred golden-brown in spots.

 Makes 4 servings.